Back to resources

 Land Development Regulations in Spartanburg & Greenville Counties

-Land development regulations Greenville County and Spartanburg County set the density, setbacks, and use rules that drive lot yield before you spend on engineering.
-This guide explains how zoning approval land development works in both counties and when rezoning or variances enter the conversation.
+Land development regulations in Greenville County and Spartanburg County set the density, setbacks, and use rules that drive lot yield before you spend on engineering.
+This guide explains how zoning approval works in land development across both counties and when rezoning or variances enter the conversation.

 Key takeaways